NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Made strong
     - Lifts on block
     - When done in a string goes to ring combo
+    - Hits once (from 3) and does 20 damage (from 3x10)
+    - Made spinning knockdown with more lift
+    - Beam travels at a slightly lower angle with slightly bigger hitboxes
 - JA
     - Staggers on hit and damage adjusted
     - Appears one frame sooner